-The full unit standard will be provided a soft copy to you by your trainer/facilitator.
+The full unit standard will be handed to you by your trainer/facilitator.
 Please read the unit standard in your own time.
 Whilst reading the unit standard, make a note of your questions and aspects that you do not understand, and discuss it with your trainer/facilitator.